 - Jet thrust turns the watercraft.
 Releasing the throttle completely produces only minimum thrust.
 If you are traveling at speeds above trolling, you will have rapidly decreasing ability to steer without throttle.
 You may still have some turning ability immediately after releasing the throttle, but once the engine slows down, the watercraft will no longer respond to handlebar input until you open the throttle again or you reach a trolling speed.
-Practice turning in an open area without obstructions until you have a good feel for this maneuver. - This watercraft is water-jet propelled.
+Practice turning in an open area without obstructions until you have a good feel for this maneuver. - This watercraft are water-jet propelled.
 The jet pump is directly connected to the engine.
 This means that jet thrust will produce some movement whenever the engine is running.
 There is no "neutral" position.
-You are in either "forward" or "reverse," depending upon the shift lever position. - Do not use the reverse function to slow down or stop the watercraft as it could cause you to lose control, be ejected, or impact the handlebars. - This could increase the risk of back/spinal injury (paralysis), facial injuries, and broken legs, ankles, and other bones.
-You could also damage the shift mechanism.

-- Reverse can be used to slow down or stop during slow speed maneuvering, such as when docking.
-Once the engine is idling, shift to reverse and gradually increase engine speed.
-Make sure that there are no obstacles or people behind you before shifting into reverse. - Keep away from intake grate 1 while the engine is on.
-Items such as long hair, loose clothing, or PFD straps can become entangled in moving parts resulting in severe injury or drowning. - Never insert any object into the jet thrust nozzle 2 while the engine is running.
+• Keep away from intake grate 1 while the engine is on.
+Items such as long hair, loose clothing, or PFD straps can become entangled in moving parts resulting in severe injury or drowning.

+• Never insert any object into the jet thrust nozzle 2 while the engine is running.
 Severe injury or death could result from coming in contact with the rotating parts of the jet pump.

-Stop the engine and remove the clip 3

-from the engine shut-off switch 4 before

-removing any debris or weeds, which may

-have collected around the jet intake.
+Stop the engine and remove the clip 3 from the engine shut-off switch 4 before removing any debris or weeds, which may have collected around the jet intake.